QuentinRa/blog.quentinra.dev/info/networking/index.md

 **Local Area Network** (LAN, `réseau domestique`) is a network established within a limited area such as your home.

-**Router**: this is a device usually connecting a LAN network, with a WAN network.
+**Router**: a device usually connecting a LAN network, with a WAN network.
+It does "routing", meaning sending determining the route that packets will take to arrive to the destination network.

-**Hub/Switch**: this is an intermediary used when exchanging packet in a network, that handle that received packets are in the right order, not corrupted, and received.
+**Hub/Switch**: a device that can be connected via ethernet to usually at least 4, up to 64 devices.
+They are receiving packets from others hosts, and they handle the delivery of packets while ensuring that they are received in the right order, and are not corrupted.

 **Ethernet**: this is a cable that can be used to connect a device to a Hub/Switch.
 </div><div>

+**Network topologies** are different ways of connecting devices in a network.

+* **Star Topology**: all devices are connected to a central networking device such as a switch or hub

+* **Bus Topology**: a single cable "backbone cable", and all devices connect to the cable.
+If a lot of packets are send, the cable most likely be saturated.

+* **Ring/Token Topology**: each computer is connected to another one forming a loop.
+Packets are only moving in one direction, meaning that sometime packets will do a whole loop (not efficient).
+If a computer/cable is faulty, then the loop is broken.
 </div></div>

 <hr class="sl">